denisneves/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Both the processed test and training datasets are read in and merged into one data frame.
 Activity variable and former dataset are merged.
-A second independent tidy dataset is created with the average of each variable for each activity and subject, and written to a file, script.txt.
+A second independent tidy dataset is created with the average of each variable for each activity and subject, and written to a file, data_final.txt.
 Each line in run_analysis.R is commented.
 Reference the file for more information on this process.

 Output file columns